Sz-Tim/isRev/ms/msDraft.md

 Detailing how ant communities change along elevational gradients, and at different taxonomic levels, may yield insight into processes affecting ant species diversity across spatiotemporal scales.

 Despite comprising the majority of animal species, insects have received relatively little focus in such macroecological studies [@DF2010; @Beck2012].
-Given the astonishing array of insect diversity, no picture of biodiversity would be complete without including insects.
+Given the astonishing array of insect diversity, no picture of biodiversity would be complete without their inclusion.
 Ants in particular have a number of advantages for global studies of diversity.
 As predators, competitors, scavengers, and dispersers, they have major ecological impacts in a wide variety of systems [@HollWils1990].
 In contrast to many insect taxa, the individuals used for identification are wingless with consequently restricted movement from the nest, reducing the impact of accidentals.
-Additionally, because of the historic interest across many decades, ants are relatively well-described taxonomically compared to other insect taxa.
+Additionally, because of historic interest across many decades, ants are relatively well-described compared to other insect taxa.
-Nevertheless, we know little about the ranges and less about the basic natural history of many species [@Lanan2014].

 Ants are an incredibly diverse taxon by nearly any ecological metric.
 Dietary breadth ranges from specialist predators in the subfamily Amblyoponinae to generalist omnivores in the subfamily Myrmicinae.
 Nesting habits and structures are highly varied, with differences in site preferences among genera, among species, and even variability within species [@HollWils1990; @AndeMcSh2001].
 Ant species differ in worker body size [@Cushman1993], degree of polymorphism [@Wilson1953], colony size [@KaspVarg1995], caste ratios [@McGlynn2012], level of aggression and dominance [@Andersen1997; @Cerda2013], and number of queens [@HollWils1977] among many other traits.
-Given this tremendous range of biological characteristics, it seems reasonable to expect that factors shaping the distribution of species vary among subfamilies or genera.
+Given this tremendous range of biological characteristics in addition to the hugely disparate number of species among subtaxa, it seems reasonable to expect that factors shaping the distribution of ant species vary among subfamilies or genera.
-Additionally, species richness is hugely disparate among subfamilies.
-In such a diverse and numerically heterogeneous taxon as ants, patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the tendencies of each subtaxon.
+In such a diverse and numerically heterogeneous taxon as ants, patterns of species richness and compositional change may be driven primarily by the most speciose subfamily or genus rather than reflecting the combined tendencies of each subtaxon.

 Understanding the distribution of biodiversity necessitates a comprehensive, global perspective.
-Here, I review the work to date on ant communities across elevations with specific regard to elevational range sizes, community composition, and species richness.
+Here, I review the work to date on ant communities across elevations, investigating patterns and evaluating latitudinal trends at the species, genus, and subfamily level.
-Using well-sampled elevational datasets, I investigate these patterns in ants at the species, genus, and subfamily level, and evaluate latitudinal trends.
+Using well-sampled elevational datasets, I sequentially explore the variation in elevational range size among and along gradients, the variation in the ant community composition across elevations, the elevational patterns of species richness, and the congruency of the most speciose subtaxon in each dataset with the remaining subtaxa.

 # Datasets